caiqi/Joint-Contrastive-Learning/README.md

 # Joint Contrastive Learning with Infinite Possibilities
 This is the implementation of '**Joint Contrastive Learning with Infinite Possibilities**' [NeurIPS 2020].
-The original paper can be found [here]
+The original paper can be found at https://arxiv.org/abs/2009.14776 .

 ## Requirements
 * torch